 - X-Ray, CAT Scan, Etc. Running these tests can help doctors assess the bones, organs, and other parts of the body.
 Any fractures or tumors can be easily seen, allowing doctors to make a diagnosis and offer treatment options immediately.

 - Bloodwork.
 The doctor will take samples of your blood and submit it to a serious of tests.
-By checking the level of chemicals in the blood, doctors can make a better diagnosis.

 Are You Facing Pain Under Ribs?